-Driving around for a long time with a badly worn CV joint is not safe.
+Driving around long time with a badly worn CV joint is unsafe.
 In extreme cases, it can break without any prior warning signs.
 If this happens while driving or accelerating, it might severely damage suspension components.

-Still, this doesn't mean that you must stop using your car at once.
-You can drive it for a shorter period of time as long as you adjust your driving style.
+Still, this doesn’t mean you must stop using your car at once.
+You can drive it shorter if you adjust your driving style.
 Avoid hard acceleration and be extra gentle with the throttle when turning.
 Replace the bad CV joint as soon as possible.

 Are the traces of oil on the transfer case caused by a bad CV joint?

-If you see traces of oil on your transfer case, this means that a shaft seal is bad.
+If you see traces of oil on your transfer case, a shaft seal is bad.
 You will need to replace it before installing a new half-shaft.

 - 4Matic CV boot replacement PICTORIAL